 Asda tickled pink

-Asda’s Tickled Pink campaign was established in 1996 to uniquely support the work of two leading breast cancer charities, with almost £60 million raised by Asda colleagues and customers so far.
+Asda’s Tickled Pink campaign was established in 1996 to uniquely support the work of two leading breast cancer charities, with over £60 million raised by Asda colleagues and customers so far.

 Breast Cancer Care was founded in 1973 by biology teacher Betty Westgate, five years after her own diagnosis.
 Its mission is to ensure that every woman affected by cancer gets the best possible treatment, support and information.
 Over the past 22 years, money raised by Tickled Pink has funded one in every five women that Breast Cancer Care supports through its face-to-face services and helpline.
 For more information, visit Breast Cancer Care.